Skip to main content

 The student has attended the required classes.

-The student has participated in the mid-term review and assessment of the exercises.
+The student has submitted the the exercises.

 Exercises completed satisfactorily.